CCRI-Cyberknights/comms/USER_GUIDE.md

    - **New Member Welcome (Email Outreach)**: For people who provided email directly
    - **Club Fair Follow-up**: For people you met at club fairs

-#### Step 2: Customize the Template
+#### Step 2: Template Auto-Configuration
-1. The template loads into the message area
+1. The template loads into the message area with all club links automatically filled in
-2. Replace placeholders like `[Discord Link]` with your actual links
+2. All placeholders like `[Discord Link]`, `[Web Form Link]`, `[Website URL]`, and `[Meeting Info]` are replaced with current club resources
-3. Update meeting schedules and other club-specific information
+3. No manual link replacement needed - everything is configured automatically

 #### Step 3: Generate Messages
 1. Click "Generate Messages"